Wildelyssa/music-player/README.md

 * Player controls: play, pause, next, back

 ## Improvements
-* Use flexbox and grid to imrpove responsiveness
+* Use flexbox and grid to improve responsiveness
 * Design layout for small landscape screens